Black Friday tech deals: Save up to 70% on AirPods, TVs, Kindles and more hot gadgets

 Tozo A1 Mini Wireless Earbuds

 You can score these waterproof headphones for under $30 at Amazon this Black Friday.
-Not only are they said to have a long-lasting battery life and easy-to-use touch controls.
+They are said to have a long-lasting battery life and easy-to-use touch controls.

 Amazon Fire TV Stick 4K